Rory Anderson

-Rory C. "Busta" Anderson II (born October 2, 1992) is a former American football tight end.
-He was drafted by the San Francisco 49ers in the seventh round of the 2015 NFL Draft.
-He played college football at South Carolina.
-He has also been a member of the Chicago Bears, Buffalo Bills, and Birmingham Iron.
+Rory C. "Busta" Anderson II (born October 2, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the seventh round of the 2015 NFL draft.
+He played college football for the South Carolina Gamecocks.
+He was also a member of the Chicago Bears, Buffalo Bills, and Birmingham Iron.

-High school
+Early life

 Played both football and basketball in high school at Powder Springs (GA) McEachern.
 As a junior, he helped the basketball team to the state AAAAA quarterfinals.
-As a senior, he was captain of the basketball team on the court, and caught 38 passes with 6 touchdowns on the football field.
+As a senior, he was captain of the basketball team, and caught 38 passes with 6 touchdowns in football.

 Football recruiting websites labeled Rory as a high-end valuable 3 star recruit.
 Rory held over a dozen offers from colleges and ultimately chose South Carolina over schools such as Tennessee, Virginia, West Virginia, Illinois, Louisville, Mississippi State, USF, NC State, Cincinnati, and many others.

-College
+College career

-Anderson played college football at South Carolina from 2011 through the 2014 season.
+Anderson played college football at the University of South Carolina from 2011 through the 2014 season.
 Although sidelined by injuries during his college career, he finished with 954 yards on 61 catches (15.6 average) and 9 touchdown catches.

 Professional career

 San Francisco 49ers

-Anderson was drafted with the 37th pick in the 7th round (254th overall) by the San Francisco 49ers of the National Football League (NFL).
+Anderson was selected by the San Francisco 49ers of the National Football League (NFL) in the seventh round (254th overall) of the 2015 NFL draft.
 The 49ers also drafted his college teammate Mike Davis in the 4th round.
-Along with Davis, the 49ers also signed college teammate quarterback Dylan Thompson as an undrafted rookie and wide receiver Bruce Ellington was drafted in the 4th round in the 2014 NFL Draft.
-All 4 of these players played together in the 2012-2013 season.
+Along with Davis, the 49ers also signed college teammate quarterback Dylan Thompson as an undrafted rookie and wide receiver Bruce Ellington was selected in the 4th round in the 2014 NFL draft.
+All 4 of these players played together for the 2012 Gamecocks.
 On May 11, 2015, Anderson signed his rookie contract.
 Anderson caught his first touchdown in a preseason game against the San Diego Chargers on September 3, 2015.
 On August 28, 2016, the 49ers released Anderson along with offensive lineman Erik Pears.